Nde-Dilan/afrik_tek_python/README.md

 pip install -r requirements.txt
 ```
 ---
-Made with ❤️ for Python learners everywhere
+Made with ❤️ for Python learners everywhere, eave a star if it's helpfull!!